robotology/natural-speech/icubrec/README.md

   environment file.
 This file will be automatically loaded from the script (leaving the shell environment clean after the execution of the script).
-* alternatively, one can load the environment file in the shell's environment before running the script, using the command `source {filename}.env`.
+* alternatively, one can load the environment file in the shell's environment before running the script, using the command `source <file.env>`.
 This allows the user to easily modify some parameters on-the-fly, without the need to modify the original environment file.